 When a list is created it is only viewable by those with the List Edit permission until it is published.
-To publish a list either select publish from the edit menu or the list editing screen.
+To publish a list select "Publish" from the list editing screen.
 If you don’t see this option, this may be due to institutional preference, in this instance select review list from the review menu or the list editing screen.
-If in doubt, use the Feedback menu option to as for help.
+If in doubt, use the Feedback menu option to ask for help.

-- Teaching a similar module and don’t want to start from scratch: you can copy any published or draft list then edit the parts you need to change.
+- If you are teaching a similar module and don’t want to start from scratch, you can copy any published or draft list then edit the parts you need to change.

 Points to note

-- Using Delete from the edit menu means deleted and cannot be retrieved.
+- Using Delete from the edit menu means the list is deleted and cannot be retrieved.
 It is suggested that this permission be a system admin permission only to ensure against accidental use.

 - Archived lists can be copied if they need to be retrieved for future use.